We need to step up when we hear a slur being used on campus.

 “I know [the r-slur] is not the best to say but I think it doesn’t carry the same weight as some more extreme slurs,” he said.
 “While people with mental disabilities have been marginalized, I don’t think it’s on the same level as Black people.”

-Jayson Leigh, Admissions Officer and part of the DEIB office, thinks such comparisons are inevitable.
+Jayson Leigh, an Admissions Officer and Assistant Dean of DEIB, thinks such comparisons are inevitable.

 Nikki Chambers, Williston’s Dean of DEIB, sees no point in participating in any marginalizing language.

-Isabel Baxter-Paris, senior, values simple kindness, and recognizes the power deragotory language can have.
+Isabel Baxter-Paris, six-year senior and Student Body President, values simple kindness, and recognizes the power derogatory language can have.

 Kids know these words are not nice, and often are aware that they are slurs, but still some don’t consider the words bad if they are not towards a person in the target group.